Keeping your child or teen safe on the streets and out and about is a challenge… but these tips will help you.

 Be open with your child/children about the potential dangers that they may experience as they grow up.
 Equip them with the right tools for them to make the best decision for their own safety and encourage them to talk with you about anything that may concern them.

-By Annette Du Bois and Ian Fox All rights reserved.
+© 2022 – current by Annette Du Bois All rights reserved.